magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 Before moving to Australia, I lived in **Eastford**.

-The city shaped me in countless ways — its relentless rhythm, its understated courtesies, its curious balance of warmth and reserve.
+The city shaped me in countless ways — its relentless rhythm and its curious balance of warmth and reserve.
 Time and distance softened my memories, yet Eastford remained imprinted on me like an old watermark.

 Years later, I returned — not alone, but with two Australian friends: **Vincent**, of European background, and **Minh**, whose family roots are in Vietnam.
 For me it was a homecoming; for them it was an adventure into the unknown.